Buster Posey: 2016

-On May 28, in a 10–5 win over the Colorado Rockies at Coors Field, Posey hit two three-run home runs en route to a career-high six runs batted in.
-It is the second most RBIs in a single game by a Giants catcher since the team moved to San Francisco.

 Posey was selected by fan voting to start at catcher in the 2016 MLB All Star Game, Posey's fourth career MLB All-Star Game, the most all-time by a Giants catcher in franchise history.
 He was the catcher for battery mate Johnny Cueto, the second battery mate he started and caught for in the Midsummer Classic after teammate Matt Cain in 2012.

 On September 27, in a 12–3 win over the Colorado Rockies, Posey recorded the 1,000th hit of his career, a solo home run off of Germán Márquez.

 Posey finished the 2016 season with a .288 batting average, 14 home runs, and 80 RBIs.
 He also won his first Gold Glove Award.
-Though he has been amongst the league leaders in advanced defensive metrics for the past several seasons, it was the first time he received recognition for it.
-He is also highly regarded for handling his pitching staff as well as pitch framing.
+This award broke Yadier Molina's eight-year streak of winning the award for a catcher.
+Posey's all-around defensive skills as a catcher were highly regarded, including his pitch framing.

 2017

 While batting in the first inning in San Francisco's 2017 home opener, Posey was hit in the helmet by a 94 mph pitch from Arizona Diamondbacks pitcher Taijuan Walker.
 Although Posey felt OK after receiving medical attention, Giants manager Bruce Bochy removed him from the game to undergo further tests.
 He was placed on the seven-day concussion disabled list the next day.

 From May 8–10, Posey hit home runs in three consecutive games against the New York Mets at Citi Field.
 On May 12, Posey hit a walk-off home run in the bottom of the 17th inning against the Cincinnati Reds after catching all 17 innings.
 The home run set a new Giants franchise record for latest walk-off home run, surpassing the 16th-inning home run hit by Willie Mays on July 2, 1963.

 Owning a league-leading .339 batting average with ten home runs, Posey was named starting catcher for the 2017 MLB All-Star Game, his third consecutive All-Star start.
 He ended the season batting .320/.400/.462.
 End of season awards for Posey included selection as catcher on Baseball America's All-MLB Team.